tonysun83/couchdb/share/doc/src/replication/protocol.rst

 When start up Checkpoint has been defined, Replicator SHOULD read :ref:`Changes Feed <changes>` of Source by using :get:`/{db}/_changes` request.
-This request SHOULD be made with next query parameters:
+This request to Changes Feed MUST be made with the next query parameters:

-- ``feed`` parameter defined type of response from Changes Feed: for Continuous replication it MUST have value ``continuous``, otherwise it MAY has ``normal`` value or even be omitted.
+- ``feed`` parameter defined type of response from Changes Feed: for Continuous replication it MUST have value ``continuous``, otherwise it SHOULD have ``normal`` value.

-- ``style=all_docs`` query parameter instructs Source that he MUST include all Revision leaves for each document's event in output.
+- ``style=all_docs`` query parameter instructs Source that it MUST include all Revision leaves for each document's event in output.

 - For Continuous Replication the ``heartbeat`` parameter defines heartbeat